What Are The Most Vital Employee Survey Questions To Ask? As COVID-19 Shows: It Depends

 In a previous article, we looked at surveying through organizational change, and why surveying during big changes is even more important than asking for employee feedback when everything is “normal.”
 This certainly applies to the COVID-19 pandemic, which abruptly disordered normal business routines across the entire economy.

-Beginning in early March, Perceptyx introduced a series of free COVID-19-specific employee surveys; to date, we’ve amassed a database with over 500 million data points.
-Some of our most important findings are summed up in our free whitepaper, The Young and the Restless.
-More broadly, we’ve found that where organizations are having the most success navigating the pandemic while maintaining engagement, they are asking for employee feedback about these topics:
+Beginning in early March, Perceptyx introduced a series of COVID-19-specific employee surveys; to date, we’ve amassed a database with over 500 million data points.
+Some of our most important findings are summed up in our whitepaper, The Young and the Restless.
+More broadly, we’ve found that where organizations are having the most success navigating the pandemic while maintaining engagement, they are asking for employee feedback about these employee engagement survey topics:

 - Response from leadership